Hong Kong: Cliffside mansions at risk of collapse after record rains

 Several multi-million dollar mansions at a cliffside estate in Hong Kong are at risk of collapse after record rains last week eroded their foundations.

-The rains loosened the soil and carved the side of the cliff in in the southern district of Tai Tam, an enclave of celebrities and tycoons
+The rains loosened the soil and carved the side of the cliff in the southern district of Tai Tam, an enclave of celebrities and tycoons.

 Hong Kong is vulnerable to floods and landslides because many buildings and roads are built into steep slopes.